gramener/gramex/gramex/apps/guide/auth/README.md

 - `url:` to a SQLAlchemy database (with `table:`) instead of using CSV / Excel files
 - `password.function:` to encrypt the password
 - `delay:` to specify the login failure delay
+- `password.hash:` to enable client side encryption of password.
+Set this to `true` when required.
+This will block any MITM attacks.

 Here is a more complete example: